wcoin/wankcoin/doc/build-unix.md

 Dependency Build Instructions: Gentoo
 -------------------------------------

-Note: If you just want to install wankcoind on Gentoo, you can add the Bitcoin overlay and use your package manager:
+Note: If you just want to install wankcoind on Gentoo, you can add the Wankcoin overlay and use your package manager:

-	layman -a bitcoin && emerge wankcoind
+	layman -a wankcoin && emerge wankcoind
 	emerge -av1 --noreplace boost glib openssl sys-libs/db:4.8

 Take the following steps to build (no UPnP support):

-	cd ${BITCOIN_DIR}/src
+	cd ${WANKCOIN_DIR}/src
 	make -f makefile.unix USE_UPNP= USE_IPV6=1 BDB_INCLUDE_PATH='/usr/include/db4.8'
 	strip wankcoind